sisl/ngsim_env/scripts/imitation/README.md

 run_n_agents_vs_perf_tests.sh
  * This bash script runs a combination of validate.py (doing a multiagent and singleagent in parallel, 20 processes each) and visualize.py, generating rmse_[attr]_[nagents].png files (in this directory).

+### Troubleshooting
+#### Not necessarily a fully fleshed out guide at the moment, more of just keeping track of issues we encounter.
+Running validate.py occasionally hangs with no error messages or anything like that.
+Previous experience suggests that this is somehow related to julia processes remaining unfinished and the python script moving on.
+Looking in validate.py, there is a sleep() call.
+In the past we have had some limited success in overcoming the hanging problem by increasing the sleep duration.
+However, it is not guaranteed.
+We have been unable to produce a minimum reproducible example of this happening, but the thoughts are that it is related to the machine's load.
+A higher load means we need to wait longer.